tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 Additional documentation from `InverseGamma`:

-Variance for inverse gamma is defined only for `alpha > 2`.
+Variance for inverse gamma is defined only for `concentration > 2`.
 If `self.allow_nan_stats` is `False`, an exception will be raised rather than returning `NaN`.